CongNgoc/DataAnalyst/README.md

 	pip3 install sklearn
 	pip3 install pydotplus
 	pip3 install matplotlib
 	Note: If appear error with graphviz.
-Please run command "sudo apt-get install graphviz" in Terminal to fix this error.
+Please run command "sudo apt-get install graphviz" in Terminal <br /> to fix this error.
 ### *HOW TO USE:*
 	B1: Go to analyze folder
     B2: Run command: python3 analyzeData.py to RUN Rought Set algorithm